croqaz/awesome-decentralized/README.md

 * [Steem](https://steem.io): Blockchain-based social media platform where anyone can earn rewards.
 * [Storj](https://storj.io): Blockchain-based, end-to-end encrypted, distributed object storage, where only you have access to your data.
 * [Syncthing-GTK](https://github.com/syncthing/syncthing-gtk): GUI for Syncthing - a continuous file synchronization program.
+* [TheDistributedBay](https://github.com/TheDistributedBay/TheDistributedBay): P2P rewrite of the Open Bay/Pirate Bay.
+It uses a completely distributed protocol to share entries between numerous nodes, this makes it nearly impossible to take down by seizure of servers.
+Each node contains a complete copy and any changes are propagate through the network.
 * [Ticktack](https://github.com/ticktackim/ticktack-workplan): Decentralized social platform for people to share knowledge and exchange value, with P2P messaging encrypted feature.
 Built on top of Secure Scuttlebutt (SSB).
 * [Tox](https://tox.chat): Instant messaging application, without central servers.
 The system is distributed, peer-to-peer, and end-to-end encrypted.
 * [webcat ☠️](https://github.com/mafintosh/webcat): P2P pipe across the web using webrtc that uses Github private/public key for authentication and a signalhub for discovery.
 Can send text, or files.